giandonofrio/finalProject-dentalClinic/README.md

-# Final Project BackEnd-1 ApiREST
+# Final project: Dental clinic for BackEnd-1 (ApiREST)
 ## Description
 The project is a REST API of a dental clinic, where you can add, delete, act or list, patients, dentists and appointments.